© Crown copyright 2016

-If there is more than one transferee, as joint owners they will automatically hold the property on a trust of land for themselves and/or anybody else who has a beneficial interest in the land.
+If there is more than one transferee, as joint owners they will automatically hold the property on trust for themselves and/or anybody else who has a beneficial interest in the property.

-Joint owners can hold their beneficial interest in the land as joint tenants or as tenants in common.
+Joint owners can hold their beneficial interest in the property as joint tenants or as tenants in common.

 Beneficial tenants in common own specific shares in the property, which may be equal or unequal and they can leave their share to someone else in their will.